 Logging in remotely from your own personal laptop/workstation will work fine if you are connected to the wired or wireless (e.g., RedRover) campus network.
 If you are off-campus, then you will need to use the Cornell virtual private network (VPN) to access an ecelinux server.
-Simply follow the instructions at the following link to install the Cisco VPN software for your personal laptop/workstation and then to connect to the VPN.
+Simply follow the instructions at the following link to install the Cisco VPN software for the appropriate operating system running on your laptop/workstation, and to then connect to the Cornell VPN.